 Article I. NAME.

-The name of this organization shall be the Class of 1975 of Mount Holyoke College.
+The name of this organization shall be the “Class of 1975 of Mount Holyoke College.”

 Article II.
 PURPOSE.

-The purpose shall be: 1) to promote sustained interest in and support of the College and 2) to preserve the unity and fellowship of the Class.
+The purpose shall be: 1) to promote sustained interest in and support of Mount Holyoke College (the “College”) and 2) to preserve the unity and fellowship of the Class of 1975 (the “Class”).

 Article III.
 MEMBERSHIP.

 Section 1.
 Members.
-Any graduate or non-graduate (who attended the College for at least one year and others on written request to the Alumnae Association of the College) of the Class year, whose name and address are on record, is a member of the Class unless she notifies the Class Secretary, in writing, to the contrary.
+Any graduate of the College who was assigned to the Class, any non-graduate of the College who was assigned to the Class and who attended the College for at least one year, and any others on written approval of the Alumnae Association of the College (the “Alumnae Association”), each of whom has her name on record at the College or with the Alumnae Association, is a member of the Class unless she notifies the Class Secretary, in writing, to the contrary.

 Section 2.
 Honorary Members.
 Honorary members of the Class elected before graduation shall continue as honorary members.
-Other honorary members may be elected at a class meeting by a two-thirds vote of those members present and voting.
+Other honorary members may be elected at a Class reunion meeting (“reunion meeting”) by a two-thirds (2/3) vote of those members present and voting.

 Article IV.
 OFFICERS.

 Section 1.
 Designation.
-The officers of the Class shall be a President, Vice-President, Secretary/Scribe, Treasurer, Agent and such others as the Class may elect.
+The officers of the Class (singly the “Officer” and collectively the “Officers”) shall be a President, Vice-President, Secretary, Scribe, Treasurer, Head Class Agent and such others as the Class may elect; any office may be filled by two or more persons who shall each serve as the designated Co-Officer.

 Section 2.
 Elections.

-The officers shall be elected in their senior year to serve through the fifth reunion meeting.
-Elections shall be held at each subsequent reunion meeting.
+The Officers shall be elected in their senior year to serve through the fifth reunion meeting.
+Elections of Officers shall be held at each subsequent reunion meeting as provided in Section 1 of Article VI.

+If voting for election of Officers by mail or by electronic means is used, a deadline for voting must be announced when the ballot is released and such deadline shall provide a reasonable opportunity for members of the Class to cast their ballots; the quorum requirements set forth in Section 1 of Article VI will apply.
+The Executive Committee will work to ensure the integrity of voting by mail or by electronic means by using a system that limits each member of the Class to a single vote.

 Section 3.
-Duties.
+Duties & Succession.